roman-milk/roman-milk.github.io/teacher-teacher.md

  Susan was now cleaning up the mess around the confused mother's cunt.
 Just as the cloth brushed her labia, Julie gasped.
 As quickly as her moment of clarity happened, the touch of the cloth brought back all the twins training.
 It was as if a switch was flipped.
 After the orgasm had cleared her mind, just a touch on her cunt sent her arousal through the roof, and with that the training from the mind bender.

  "Oh Alex, I love you, please take me.
 I need you to fuck me.
 Please master, take this slut and use me anyway you wish."
-Report_Story #3